Grails-Plugin-Consortium/grails-cxf-client/readme.md

 DEMO PROJECT
 ---------------

-A demo project that includes both a sample service and usage of the cxf-client plugin can be found at <https://github.com/Grails-Plugin-Consortium/grails-cxf-client-demo>
+A grails 3 demo project that includes both a sample service and usage of the cxf-client plugin can be found at <https://github.com/Grails-Plugin-Consortium/grails-cxf-client-demo>

 I have also included the full code on how to inject a custom security interceptor in the demo project.